Myth of Metaphysical Neutrality (mmn)

 Rejecting false privilege versus rejecting all standards.
 Frameworks can be compared by coherence, explanatory power, empirical fit, and constraint satisfaction.
 What this essay rejects is the claim that physicalism is the neutral starting point requiring no justification, while alternatives bear the burden of proof.
 Removing a false privilege is not abolishing standards.

-With these distinctions in place, the burden-shifting move becomes explicit: claiming neutrality is itself a metaphysical claim, and it must be justified rather than assumed.
-The essay asks not for special exemption but for symmetric accountability.
+With these distinctions in place, the essay asks not for special exemption but for symmetric accountability.

 What This Essay Does Not Claim